 Joseph Arthur, Comte de Gobineau

 Joseph Arthur, Comte de Gobineau (14 July 1816 – 13 October 1882) is the author of L’Essai sur l’inégalité des races humaines (An Essay on the Inequality of Human Races) (1853 – 1855).
 According to Gobineau, there was inequality between the races: the white, the black and the yellow, the white race being the superior race.
 However, although the “white” race was deemed superior to the “black” and “yellow” races, Gobineau looked upon some Caucasians, the white, as inferior to other Caucasians.
 The term Caucasian is still used, but less frequently, to describe members of the white race.
 As for the word Aryan, it existed before Gobineau.
-(See Aryan race, Wikipedia)
+(See Aryan, Wikipedia)

 “He [Gobineau] advanced the theory that the fate of civilizations is determined by racial composition, that white and in particular Aryan societies flourish as long as they remain free of black and yellow strains, and that the more a civilization’s racial character is diluted through miscegenation, the more likely it is to lose its vitality and creativity and sink into corruption and immorality.”